 Spanish designer Oscar Diaz has designed a calendar that uses the capillary action of ink spreading across paper to display the date.
-Update: this project is included in Dezeen Book of Ideas, which is on sale now for £12.

 Each month, a bottle of coloured ink spreads across a sheet of paper embossed with numbers, colouring them in as it goes.